-A specially coded hyphen which is only displayed when formatting of the hyphenated word puts it at the end of a line.
+A specially coded hyphen that is only displayed when formatting of the hyphenated word puts it at the end of a line.
 Also known as a soft hyphen.

 The separation of a beam of light into its component wavelengths

-Transparent coating that is applied to print for protection and/or visual appeal.
-Dispersion lacquers can add a matt, semi-matt, glossy or even pearl luster effect.
+The transparent coating that is applied to print for protection and/or visual appeal.
+Dispersion lacquers can add a matt, semi-matt, glossy, or even pearl luster effect.

 When a PostScript RIP processes a file, it creates an intermediate file called the display list, which is a list of objects to be placed on a page and their characteristics.